 Part II: Gain in dB

-1. Determine the gains of the following systems in decibels.
+1. Determine the gains of the following

 a.
 Pin = 20 mW, Pout = 2.1 mW Gain = _________________dB